mongodb/redalert/DESIGN.md

 Aliases are a way of uncluttering your test files.
-For example if you are testing various versions of Ubuntu and you have suites names ubuntu$VERSION\_SPECIFIER, such your list of ubuntu suites looks like:
+For example if you are testing various versions of Ubuntu and you have suites names ubuntu$VERSION\_SPECIFIER, such that your list of ubuntu suites looks like:

  - `ubuntu1204`
  - `ubuntu1404`